-(1) Our current form of RSU award agreement with our executive officers, including each of our Named Executive Officers, provides for full acceleration of unvested RSUs under such award in the event such officer is terminated by us without Cause or by him or her for Good Reason (each, as defined in the Company's standard RSU award agreement for executive officers, the form of which has been previously filed with the SEC) within 12 months following a Change of Control (as defined in the 2017 Plan).
+(1) Our current form of time-based RSU award agreement with our executive officers, including each of our Named Executive Officers, provides for full acceleration of unvested RSUs under such award in the event such officer is terminated by us without Cause or by him or her for Good Reason (each, as defined in the Company's standard RSU award agreement for executive officers, the form of which has been previously filed with the SEC) within 12 months following a Change of Control (as defined in the 2017 Plan).
 A Change of Control under the 2017 Plan generally occurs if: (i) a person, entity or affiliated group, with certain exceptions, acquires more than 50% of our then outstanding voting securities; (ii) we merge into another entity unless the holders of our voting shares immediately prior to the merger have at least 50% of the combined voting power of the securities in the merged entity or its parent; (iii) we merge into another entity and the members of the board of directors prior to the merger would not constitute a majority of the board of directors of the merged entity or its parent; (iv) we sell or dispose of all or substantially all of our assets; (v) our stockholders approve a plan of complete liquidation or dissolution; or (vi) a majority of the members of our Board of Directors is replaced during any 12-month period by directors whose appointment or election is not endorsed by a majority of the incumbent directors.

-- (2) Represents a lump-sum cash severance payment. - (3) Under Ms. Welch's employment offer letter, if a Transaction (as defined in the 2015 Plan) occurs during her employment and before February 22, 2020, 50% of the unvested portion of the RSUs granted to her in connection with her employment offer letter (see "Executive Employment Arrangements" below) that are not vested will accelerate and become fully vested.
+- (2) Represents a lump-sum cash severance payment. - (3) Under Mr. Caputo's employment offer letter, if a Transaction (as defined in the 2015 Plan) had occurred during his employment and before January 4, 2021, 50% of the unvested portion of the RSU awards granted to him in connection with his employment offer letter (see "Executive Employment Arrangements" below) that were not vested would have accelerated and become fully vested.
 A Transaction under the 2015 Plan generally occurs in connection with: (i) the acquisition by a person or entity of more than 50% of our combined voting power; (ii) a consummated merger or consolidation as a result of which our stockholders do not own, immediately after the event, shares entitled to more than 50% of the voting power of the surviving corporation; (iii) a sale or other disposition of all or substantially of our assets; or (iv) the dissolution or liquidation of the Company.